Free for All (The Prisoner): Plot summary

 Number Six is persuaded to run for election to the post of Number Two when it is suggested to him by the new incumbent that, should he win, he will finally meet Number One.
 Number Fifty-Eight, a newly arrived young woman who speaks only an unidentified Slavic-sounding foreign language (really "a meaningless linguistic pastiche specially invented by the scriptwriters") is assigned to Number Six as his assistant, which she enthusiastically embraces, although he does not.
 Both men campaign for the office, with Number Six subversively offering freedom to the Village masses if he is elected.
 Number Six participates ambivalently, but abruptly makes a break for freedom himself in the midst of the campaign by escaping in a motorboat.
 He is retrieved on the water by Rover while he robotically mouths campaign platitudes.

 Number Six and Number Two drink and commiserate in a cave where illegal liquor is distilled and Number Two states that he detests The Village.
 Number Six is again repeatedly drugged and coerced into accepting the campaign, and wins the election when virtually all the robotic "citizens" vote for him.
-As he and Number Fifty-Eight go to the Green Dome to take command of the Village, she agitates him by playing with the buttons on the control panel before brutally slapping him around at least four times with surprising strength, then stunning him with bright lighting.
+As he and Number Fifty-Eight go to the Green Dome to take command of the Village, she agitates him by playing with the buttons on the control panel before brutally slapping him around several times with surprising strength, then stunning him with bright lighting.
 As Number Six becomes somewhat more lucid and attempts to broadcast to the Villagers that they are free to go, he is beaten by a group of mechanics in coveralls, and Number Fifty-Eight, now speaking perfect English, reveals herself as the real incoming Number Two, while the previous Number Two prepares to head out.
 She asks her departing predecessor to give her "regards to the homeland".